slacgismo/gismo-cloud-deploy/README.md

    cleanup_cloud_resources
 ```

-The following question is to type your project path.

 ##### project name

 The following instruction asks you to type a project name.
 The name appears in the tags of each created cloud resource.
 They are the information for budget management if your company needs it.
 Please type any name you like.